How to turn off Avast antivirus for Windows and Mac in 2025

 7. Conclusion

 Learning how to turn off Avast antivirus is an essential skill when dealing with software conflicts, system troubleshooting, or secure installations, while still maintaining long-term protection.
+Whether you’re on Windows, Mac, or Android, always remember that disabling Avast briefly could expose you to risks like identity theft or data breaches if done carelessly.

 These are the most important points you should remember: